inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 :ned:`ProbabilisticBroadcast` is a multi-hop ad-hoc data dissemination protocol based on probabilistic broadcast.

-This method reduces the number of packets sent on the channel (reducing the broadcast storm problem) at the risk of some nodes not receiving the data.
+The number of packets sent on the channel is reduced (reducing the broadcast storm problem) at the risk of some nodes not receiving the data.
 It is particularly interesting for mobile networks.